bonny/WordPress-Simple-History/readme.txt

 Simple History will log redirects and groups that are created, changed, enabled or disabled and also when the global plugin settings have been modified.

 **Duplicate Post**
-Tjhe plugin [Duplicate Post](https://wordpress.org/plugins/duplicate-post/) allows users to clone posts of any type.
+The plugin [Duplicate Post](https://wordpress.org/plugins/duplicate-post/) allows users to clone posts of any type.
 Simple History will log when a clone of a post or page is done.